Dynamic Facility Location under Cumulative Customer Demand: Additional Results

-\paragraph{Impact of Heuristic Decisions.} Table~\ref{tab:heuristics} reports average opportunity gaps, as well as their standard deviations, of heuristics for instances with a known optimal solution.
-Recall that we define the opportunity gap for each heuristic as $\frac{\Pi^{\star} - \Pi^{\prime}}{\Pi^{\star}}$, where $\Pi^{\star}$ is the optimal objective value obtained through an exact method and $\Pi^{\prime}$ is the objective value of the heuristic at hand.
+Table~\ref{tab:heuristics} reports average opportunity gaps, as well as their standard deviations, of heuristics for instances with a known optimal solution.
+Recall that we define the opportunity gap for each heuristic as $\frac{Z^{\star} - Z^{\prime}}{Z^{\star}}$, where $Z^{\star}$ is the optimal objective value obtained through an exact method and $Z^{\prime}$ is the objective value of the heuristic at hand.